screwdriver-cd/guide/docs/cluster-management/configure-build.md

 ---
 ## Configure Build

-Configure Screwdriver and Store api timeouts and max retry attempts from a build.
+Configure Screwdriver and Store api timeouts and max retry attempts.
 These environment variables should be set by executors and should be available inside build.

 | Name | Description |
 |------|-------|